The three Braegelman Sisters were:

 A minor in Catholic Studies is also available.
 Students who pursue the minor are required to complete 20 total semester credits, 12 credits from among the TRS curriculum, and 8 additional credits in courses chosen in consultation with the Program Director from theology and religious studies, the arts, philosophy, social sciences, and natural sciences.
 At least 4 credits must be at the 3000/4000 level.

 In addition, students may pursue a certificate in Catholic Studies by completing 12 semester credits in theology and religious studies courses, and 4 additional credits from theology and religious studies, the arts, philosophy, social sciences, and natural sciences courses chosen in consultation with the Program Director.

-Students who wish to know more about Catholic Studies are welcome to contact Denise Starkey at email@example.com.
+Students who wish to know more about Catholic Studies are welcome to contact Dr. Kevin Vaughan at email@example.com.